fnokeke/beehive/README.md

 - To [access Moves API][Moves API], you also need to set up a developer account.

 ## Create postgres user
-- Install postgres and launch session: `sudo -u postgres psql`
+- Install postgres and launch command line tool.
-- create user: `CREATE USER slmadmin WITH password 'password';`
+- create user: `CREATE USER repadmin WITH password 'password';`
-- you can alter user password later: `ALTER USER slmadmin WITH PASSWORD '<new password>' # password must be in quotes`
+- you can alter user password later: `ALTER USER repadmin WITH PASSWORD '<new password>' # password must be in quotes`
-- create db: `CREATE DATABASE slmdb WITH OWNER slmadmin;`
+- create db: `CREATE DATABASE repdb WITH OWNER slmadmin;`
-- grant privileges: `grant all privileges on database slmdb to slmadmin;`
+- grant privileges: `grant all privileges on database repdb to repadmin;`
-- change database owner: `ALTER DATABASE slmdb OWNER to slmadmin;`
+- change database owner: `ALTER DATABASE repdb OWNER to repadmin;`
-- login: `psql -d slmdb -U slmadmin -W # -W prompts for a password`
+- login: `psql -d repdb -U repadmin -W # -W prompts for a password`

 ## Additional postgres config
 You may need to configure postgres file: `pg_hba.conf` if getting error:
 `FATAL: Ident authentication failed for user`:
 - For linux, login as postgres user: `sudo su - postgres` or open config file in `/var/lib/<pgsql_version>/data/`
-- Add this line to pg_hba.conf file: `host slmdb slmadmin all md5`
+- Add this line to pg_hba.conf file: `host repdb repadmin all md5`
 - Save file and launch postgres session as shown above and reload config: `SELECT pg_reload_conf();`

 ## PAM